How to gain your team’s trust at work (3 key points)

 fairness: how equitably you treat others.

-Those three qualities are what you need to prove to your team that you possess, so in the rest of this episode I’ll break down each one, give you a few applicable ideas on how to do that and provide you with a template you can use to see to what extent your team trusts you already..
+Those three qualities are what you need to prove to your team that you possess, so in the rest of this article I’ll break down each one, give you a few applicable ideas on how to do that and provide you with a template you can use to see to what extent your team trusts you already..

 Just one thing before we get started: remember that when it comes to trust it’s not just about what you do, it’s also about what others perceive.